Llangadog railway station: History

 The station was opened by the Vale of Towy Railway in 1858 and once had a siding accessing the Co-op Wholesale Society creamery, allowing milk trains to access the site.
 After rail access ceased in the late 1970s, the creamery continued to operate until 2005, when it closed with the loss of 200 jobs.
 The site is now occupied by a pet food factory.

 There was also a passing loop and second platform here until the mid-1960s, with a substantial main building on the northbound platform, but these (and the large GWR signal box) have been demolished and removed.
 The site of the southbound platform is now heavily overgrown.

 Facilities

 The station has only a single active platform, which is provided with a brick, glass and timber waiting shelter, timetable poster board, CIS display and customer help point (like others along the line).
 The station is also fitted with a payphone.
 Level access is available from the car park and main entrance to the platform.

 Services

-There are four trains a day northbound to Shrewsbury from Monday to Saturday (plus a fifth to Llandovery) and five southbound to Llanelli and Swansea (the first train in each direction does not run on Saturdays); two trains each way call on Sundays.
+There are five trains a day northbound to Shrewsbury from Monday to Saturday (plus two more to Llandovery) and seven southbound to Llanelli and Swansea (the first train in each direction does not run on Saturdays); two trains each way call on Sundays.